Ethorbit/steamcmd-server-docker/README.md

 The interval (in seconds) to update the server while it's running.

-This only works if auto updating is enabled.
+This only works if auto updating is enabled and can only be used on the first launch, but if you mount the container, you can modify the generated auto-update.sh script.

 * `SRCDS_UPDATE`